Added to Saved items

 There is overlap in the symptoms of ADHD, depression and anxiety which can make these conditions difficult to diagnose and treat.
 If someone with unrecognised ADHD is treated for depression or anxiety, the treatment has limited effectiveness, as the root cause of the symptom is not being addressed.

-Research has shown that other factors also influence misdiagnosis.
-Younger children and those born closest to the school start age are more likely to be diagnosed with ADHD, and boys are also more likely than girls to be diagnosed.
+Other factors also influence misdiagnosis.
+Younger children and those born closest to the school start age are more likely to be diagnosed with ADHD, and boys are also more likely than girls to be diagnosed7.

 This may be because boys are more likely to have hyperactive symptoms, which make them disruptive, while girls may be more prone to inattention.
-They may sit at the back of the classroom and 'daydream', but they're less likely to cause problems for others which demand action.
+This makes girls with ADHD more likely to sit at the back of the classroom and daydream, but they're less likely to cause problems for others which demand action.

-Although it is now thought that in up to around 65% of cases ADHD symptoms continue from childhood into adulthood, adults who haven't been diagnosed as children are less likely to receive a correct ADHD diagnosis later on.
+Although it is now thought that up to 65% of ADHD symptoms continue from childhood into adulthood8, adults who haven't been diagnosed as children are less likely to receive a correct ADHD diagnosis later on.

 Identifying a connection between ADHD, depression and anxiety